dsa-lsc/dsa-constitution-and-bylaws/constitution.md

 ## Article VI.
 Officers and Staff
 ### Section 1.
-The officers of this organization shall be the directors, the Secretary-Treasurer and the members of the Steering Committee of the NPC.
+The officers of this organization shall be the directors, the Secretary-Treasurer and five members elected by the NPC.
 There shall be one or two directors who shall be full time staff members as defined in Article IX of the DSA Bylaws.
 All of these officers shall perform the duties prescribed by this Constitution, the Bylaws and the standing rules.